 Benefits of Solar Power Systems

 The benefits are too many to list.
 But first here’s a crash course into how solar panels function: Solar panels are made up of diminutive solar cells that use light to enable the movement of electrons.
-The two layers of these cells are loaded with electrons which jump to the second layer when its electrons are taken away.
-When the light hits the electron, they jump from one layer to the other producing a flow of electricity.
-(FYI: the bold part is not rewritten.
-It has been taken from here: https://www.savealotsolar.com/blog/go-green-with-solar-power/)
+The layers of these solar cells have electrons which jump from one later to the other, when electrons are taken away.
+When the sunlight hits the electrons, they jump from one layer to the other producing a flow of electricity.

 Now, back to the benefits.